Shirtz premiered TO RISE ABOVE

 The concluding movement concludes with the tunes Evening Flight and Letters which features narrated excerpts from letters Brown has received over the years.
 The movement closes with a recapitulation of opening tune Follow Your Dreams.

-Concert features the following performers.
+To Rise Above features the following performers.

-Van Parker, director
+Van Parker, conductor

 Van Parker enjoys a dynamic career as a highly sought-after orchestral and chamber musician, soloist, recording artist, new music collaborator, and music educator.
 Based in Cleveland, Ohio, they have been featured as a recitalist throughout the Great Lakes region and perform frequently with the Akron, Ashland, Firelands, Lima, Mansfield, and Youngstown Symphonies and Cleveland Pops Orchestra.